James Randall (murderer)

-James Michael Randall (born August 28, 1954) is an American criminal whose convictions include multiple rapes, a kidnapping, and the murder of two women in the Tampa Bay Area in Florida in the 1990s.
-Randall is currently an inmate in the Charlotte Correctional Institute serving out two life sentences.
+James Michael Randall (born August 28, 1954) is an American criminal whose convictions included multiple rapes, a kidnapping, and the murder of two women in the Tampa Bay Area in Florida in the 1990s.
+Randall is an inmate in the Jefferson Correctional Institute serving out two life sentences.

-He has been described as a "notorious criminal".

 1980s prosecutions

 Randall was a chief suspect in the 1984 death of Boston resident Holly Jean Cote, whose death by strangulation was never solved.
 Cote was a friend of Randall's then-wife, Linda Randall.
 Cote was last seen alive in the area of Gardner, Massachusetts on March 4, 1984.
 Her body was found in early May in a marsh near Birch Hill Dam in Royalston, Massachusetts.
 His suspected involvement in Cote's death is based on statements Randall made to his then-wife and to mental health workers during interactions he had with psychiatric services in late 1984, and on the fact that Cote's body was recovered in a fishing area Randall was known to frequent.
-Randall was never charged with an offence relating to Cote's death but evidence relating to the investigation was raised in the subsequent Evans/Pugh murder trial.
+Randall was never charged with an offense relating to Cote's death but evidence relating to the investigation was raised in the subsequent Evans/Pugh murder trial.

 In the late 1980s a Massachusetts court convicted James Randall of an incident of sexual battery of Linda Randall, which occurred on July 18, 1986.
 Later the same year James was convicted of two counts of sexual battery and one count of kidnapping, also relating to Linda Randall.
-He was sentenced to five to seven years imprisonment for these offences and spent time in a Massachusetts prison until his release in 1992.
+He was sentenced to five to seven years imprisonment for these offenses and spent time in a Massachusetts prison until his release in 1992.
 After his release Randall moved to Florida and got a job as a window installer.